 If you already have custody orders, you'll want to look up parental interference laws for the state where your ex resides or is holding your child.
 In most states, a parent who willingly violates custody orders may be found guilty of a felony.
 However, it can be hard to enforce this until you register your custody orders.

-Once you have legal judgments like custody orders and/or protection orders, they will normally have to be on file with the county where you want enforcement.
+Once you have legal judgments like custody orders and/or protection orders, they will need to be on file with the county where you want enforcement.
 If your ex lives in a different county or state, you will have to call that county's clerk of the court or county recorder to inquire about how to register your orders.
-In some cases, it's as simple as providing a copy and paying a small fee, while in others the process can take longer because it gives the parties involved a chance to contest the order.
+In some cases, it's as simple as providing a copy and paying a small fee, but in others, the process can take longer because it gives both involved parties a chance to contest the order.